-The level of complexity involved in any model will depend on the difficulty in judging the status of the body of groundwater and the implications of that status assessment.
+The level of complexity involved in any model will depend on the dfficulty in judging the status of the body of groundwater and the implications of that status assessment.
 For example, where a body of groundwater is subject to no or only minor pressures, a very basic conceptual model/understanding will be adequate.
-However, to justify, and properly target, very costly restoration or enhancement measures for bodies failing to achieve 'good' status, relatively complex models are likely to be required.
-Different sorts of data, and different levels of confidence and precision in data, will be relevant to the development and subsequent testing of conceptual models/understandings in these different circumstances (Figure 5.4).
-This Section describes the development and testing of basic conceptual models/understandings, and provides examples of under what circumstances and in what ways such models may need to be improved (Figure 5.6 to Figure 5.10).
+However, to justify, and properly target, very costly restoration or enhancement measures for bodies failing to achieve good status, relatively complex models are likely to be required.
+Different sorts of data, and different levels of confidence and precision in data, will be relevant to the development and subsequent testing of conceptual models/understandings in these different circumstances.
+This section describes the development and testing of basic conceptual models/understandings, and provides examples of under what circumstances and in what ways such models may need to be improved.

-Figure 5.4 Schematic illustration of a simple conceptual model/understanding of a body of groundwater in which the only significant groundwater discharge is to a river [i.e. the groundwater body has been delineated in such a way that any flows across its boundaries are negligible - See WFD CIS Guidance Document No. 2 on Water Bodies].
+Figure 5.3: Schematic illustration of a simple conceptual model/understanding of a body of groundwater in which the only significant groundwater discharge is to a river [i.e. the groundwater body has been delineated in such a way that any flows across its boundaries are negligible - See Horizontal Guidance on Water Bodies].

-Figure 5.5 Water balance used to test the conceptual model/understanding illustrated in Figure 5.4.
+Figure 5.4 Water balance used to test the conceptual model/understanding illustrated in Figure 5.3.

-The simple conceptual model/understanding illustrated in Figure 5.4 can be tested by lumped estimates of recharge, discharge and abstraction to see if it explains the bulk flows of water in the hydrogeological system (see Figure 5.5).
-If the water balance calculation balanced, and the model was adequate for use in assessing the status of the body of groundwater, no further development of the model would be necessary (see Figure 5.6).
+The simple conceptual model/understanding illustrated in Figure 5.3 can be tested by lumped estimates of recharge, discharge and abstraction to see if it explains the bulk flows of water in the hydrogeological system (see Figure 5.4).
+If the water balance calculation balanced, and the model was adequate for use in assessing the status of the body of groundwater, no further development of the model would be necessary (see Figure 5.5).
 Where there is an apparent long-term water balance deficit, this could indicate over-abstraction but it could also result from errors in the conceptual model/understanding or the estimation of one or more of the components of the water balance (e.g. error in the recharge estimate).
 An improved, more detailed conceptual model/understanding would be required to enable a reliable assessment of status.

-The level of precision required in the water balance will vary with the complexity, and likely significance, of the pressures to which a water body is subject (see Figure 5.7).
+The level of precision required in the water balance will vary with the complexity, and likely significance, of the pressures to which a water body is subject.
 For example, if a water body were subject to only minor pressures, provided there were no orders of magnitude imbalances in the water balance calculation, the model would be adequate.
 Where pressures were greater, in terms of numbers, distribution and/or significance, improvements to the conceptual model/understanding would be necessary in order to adequately assess status and design appropriate measures.
 Improving on a basic conceptual model/understanding involves reducing the errors in the estimates of recharge, groundwater discharge and abstraction, and appropriately refining its spatial and temporal resolution.

-Figure 5.6 Considerations involved in determining the adequacy of a conceptual model/understanding.
+Figure 5.5 Considerations involved in determining the adequacy of a conceptual model/understanding.

-Figure 5.7 Development of a conceptual model/understanding in relation to the increasing complexity of pressures on the body and the cost of restoration and improvement measures.
+Figure 5.6 Development of a conceptual model/understanding in relation to the increasing complexity of pressures on the body and the cost of restoration and improvement measures.

-For example, a complex quantitative model would tend to be based on (and tested), using estimates of the properties of different parts of the body of groundwater rather than relying on lumped estimates for the groundwater body's catchment.
+For example, a complex quantitative model would tend to be based on, and tested using, estimates of the properties of different parts of the body of groundwater rather than relying on lumped estimates for the groundwater body's catchment).
 This produces a better understanding of spatial and temporal variability in the hydrogeological system and reduces the errors in the estimates of recharge and discharge used to test the model.

-Table 5.1 Illustration of potential differences in data requirements for simple and best quantitative conceptual model/understandings.
+Table 5.1: Illustration of potential differences in data requirements for simple and best quantitative conceptual model/understandings.